suncoast-devs/handbook/lessons/career-prep/branding.md

 and engage with your professional network: access knowledge, insights, and opportunities.

 LinkedIn contains some key sections that you need to complete.
-Each section serves a purpose to help you build the online representation of your experience and achievements.
+Each section has a purpose that helps you build the online representation of your experience and achievements.

 ### Background Photo